usememos/dotcom/content/docs/integration/telegram-bot.md

 4839574812:AAFD39kkdpWt3ywyRZergyOLMaJhac60qc
 ```

-## Connect your memos to Telegram Bot
+## Connect your Memos to Telegram Bot

-Once you have prepared your bot, you can now connect memos to your bot.
+Once you have prepared your bot, you can now connect Memos to your bot.

-1. Sign in to your memos using the **admin account**.
+1. Sign in to your Memos using the **admin account**.
 2. Click the **Settings** button on the sidebar to open **Settings** dialog.
 3. Switch to **System** tab in the **Admin** section.
 4. Copy and paste your **bot token** into **Telegram Token** field, then click **Save**.

-Now, the Telegram bot is connected to your memos.
+Now, the Telegram bot is connected to your Memos.

-## Bind memos user to Telegram user
+## Bind Memos user to Telegram user

-After connecting your Telegram bot to memos, you can send messages to the bot.
+After connecting your Telegram bot to Memos, you can send messages to the bot.

 You will receive a message like this: